-I’ve read a couple of books where the main character finds out one of their parents is a killer but I’ve never read a story where the parent was thought to be the killer but turns out to be a victim.
+I’ve read a couple of books where the main character finds out one of their parents is a killer.
+But I’ve never read a story where the parent was thought to be the killer but turns out to be a victim.
 That’s a new one.
 It’s always nice when the authors mix it up.

 I’ve read many books where the teenage female main character spends most of the story complaining/whining and being a brat about something.

-Examples: Complaining that the love of your life is a vampire (Twilight by Stephenie Meyer), complaining that your older sister is hotter than you (All-American Girl by Meg Cabot), complaining that you don’t have your cellphone during the end of the world (The Rain by Virginia Bergin), stupid stuff like that.
+Examples: Complaining that the love of your life is a vampire (Twilight by Stephenie Meyer), complaining that your older sister is hotter than you (All-American Girl by Meg Cabot), complaining that you don’t have your cellphone at the end of the world (The Rain by Virginia Bergin), stupid stuff like that.

-Well that’s the last of April Henry’s books.
+Well, that’s the last of April Henry’s books.
 I hope you all enjoyed it.